Updated July 28, 2023

 Conclusion – Generally Accepted Accounting Principles

 GAAP is just a collection of rules and standards that provides guidelines and methods to compile the financial transaction of a company into financial statements for a particular period.
-It adds clarity and transparency for outside parties and imposes an obligation for the management of the company.
-However, GAAP does not guarantee an error-free reporting, therefore, investors should act wisely while reading financial statements before investing.
+It adds clarity and transparency for outside parties and obligates the company’s management.
+However, GAAP does not guarantee error-free reporting; therefore, investors should act wisely while reading financial statements before investing.

-This has been a guide to the Generally Accepted Accounting Principles.
+This has been a guide to Generally Accepted Accounting Principles.
 Here we also discuss the need and different principles of GAAP.
 You may also have a look at the following articles to learn more –